Relintai/pandemonium_engine_docs/development/compiling/compiling_for_android.md

         tools/bin/sdkmanager --sdk_root=( android_sdk_path> "platform-tools" "build-tools;30.0.3" "platforms;android-29" "cmdline-tools;latest" "cmake;3.10.2.4988404"

+See also:
-.. seealso::   To set the environment variable on Windows, press :kbd:`Windows + R`, type
+   To set the environment variable on Windows, press :kbd:`Windows + R`, type
             "control system", then click on **Advanced system settings** in the left pane, then click on **Environment variables** on the window that appears.

+See also:
-.. seealso::   To set the environment variable on Linux or macOS, use
+   To set the environment variable on Linux or macOS, use
             `export ANDROID_SDK_ROOT=/path/to/android-sdk` where `/path/to/android-sdk` points to
             the root of the SDK directories.